filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 Although storage deals are on chain, storage market asks in which miners create price offers for their storage are off chain in Filecoin.
 Order books could aggregate storage and retrieval asks as a convenience to storage clients seeking to make deals and improve global awareness of pricing.

 Order books may be decentralized protocols or single-operator services.
-To learn more see https://filecoin-project.github.io/specs/#discovery
+To learn more see https://filecoin-project.github.io/specs/#discovery.

+&nbsp;

 ### Web archiving browser extension or Twitter bot